Sadykow/JA1-Analysis/III_Conclussion/Results.md

 > P54, “ Comparison of the validation data act as a determined prove“, unclear

 > P54, “3.3.2 Hardware performcene overview” -> “3.3.2 Hardware performance overview”
+> > Removed completely

 > P56, Table 3.10, Why is No 4, when trained on US06 and FUDS only getting discharge data?
 This isn’t the case for any other experiment, so why is this the case here?
+> > not any more

 > P55-56, Table 3.9 and 3.10 are hard to read.
 Consider using colours, bold font, underlines or similar to highlight the best result (or best few is using colour)
+> > It was made from Mamo's published example.
+Since it is indeed harder to read, table will be redrawen.

 > P57-62, Figure 3.6-3.11 are hard to compare.
 Consider grouping by experiment as all models are run on the same train/test configurations, or omit the RMS error from the plot and just show all systems for a given